-Patients arriving at the health center who answer “yes” to any of these questions: You will not be seen by a PPLM staff member, as we do not have the facilities necessary to care for patients who have or could have coronavirus.
-You will be provided information about who to contact for additional evaluation.
+Patients arriving at the health center who answer “yes” to any of these questions: may be asked to reschedule their appointment and will be provided information about who to contact for additional evaluation.

 If you have an appointment this week and answered “yes” to any of these questions: Please call us at (800) 258-4448 to reschedule your appointment.
 Once you have been symptom-free for 14 days, or when it has been greater than 14 days since you came into contact with someone who tested positive for COVID-19, you will be welcome to come back to the health center.

 Regardless of your plans to visit a health center, if you answered “yes” to any of the above questions, please contact your primary care provider or your local public health department for additional evaluation.

 To reduce potential exposures to COVID-19, we have also made the following changes:

 - Redesigned our waiting spaces to observe social distance through placing 6 foot markers on our floors with arrows to direct traffic.